 The following section provides a brief overview of locking as it applies to ATM modules.
-See the Writing Device Drivers: Advanced Topics manual for a complete description of locking within the Tru64 UNIX kernel.
+See the Writing Kernel Modules manual for a complete description of locking within the kernel.

-3.8.1 Locking Guidelines
+2.7.1 Locking Guidelines

-Because of the way the ATM subsystem operates, you should write all routines of any ATM module that is called by the CMM to execute on an interrupt stack.
+Because of the way in which the ATM subsystem operates, you should write all routines of any ATM module that is called by the CMM to execute on an interrupt stack.
 Many ATM functions execute either off a device interrupt, the system soft clock, or an internal ATM thread.
-This means that no ATM routine that the CMM calls can block (with the exception of the xxx\mmi routine described in Appendix B).
+This means that no ATM routine that the CMM calls can block (with the exception of the xxx_mmi routine described in Appendix A).
 Therefore, all locks must be nonblocking simple locks.
 You can use blocking locks only from within a module's private thread, or when in a system call context.